antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 }
 ```

-You can also inject services inside `IMessageHandler` constructor.
+You can also inject services inside the `IMessageHandler` constructor.

 ```c#
 public class CustomMessageHandler : IMessageHandler